RBI raises repo rate by 25 basis points to 6.5% from 6.25%

 As per experts, the latest revision of repo rates could be the final increase in RBI's current tightening cycle, following which there can be a pause.

-Das noted that the global economic outlook is not as grim as it was a few months ago, Das said.
+Das noted that the global economic outlook is not as grim as it was a few months ago.
 Inflation still remains well above the target in major economies.
 The situation remains fluid and uncertain.

 He added that the Indian economy remains resilient and that the real GDP growth is estimated at 7 per cent in 2022-23.